Brammm/UserBundle/README.md

 $password = $this->get('brammm_user.encoder')->encodePassword($plainPassword, $salt);
 ```

+*If you do not wish to use the `brammm_user.encoder` service, you can still use the `security.encoder_factory`, but you might need to declare an encoder in `security.yml` for your User entity.*

 ### Login Form

 By default, the Security component is completely decoupled from the Form component, that's a shame.
 This bundle tries to rectify that.